ethereum/EIPs/EIPS/eip-X.md

 - Different data type, one is string, the other is integer.
 - The way to process the condition requires not only we need to transfer from IPFS to Ethereum, but also need to convert it back.

-To solve this requirements, we can use binary buffer briding that gap.
+To solve these requirements, we can use binary buffer briding that gap.
 When mapping the IPFS base58 string to ENS resolver, first we convert the Base58 to binary buffer, turn the buffer to hex encrypted format, and save to the contract.
 Once we want to get the IPFS resources address represented by the specific ENS, we can first find the mapping information stored as hex format before, extract the hex format to binary buffer, and finally turn that to IPFS Base58 address string.